severin-lemaignan/dorothy-reporting/dorothy-report.md

 ![Example of a possible game situation.
-Items (animals, characters...) can be dragged over the whole play area, while the background picture can be painted over by picking a colour.](figs/sandbox.pdf){#fig:sandbox width="0.9\columnwidth"}
+Items (animals, characters...) can be dragged over the whole play area, while the background picture can be painted over by picking a colour.](figs/sandbox.png){#fig:sandbox width="0.9\columnwidth"}

 ##### Applications {#sec:applications}

 ###### Child-Child Interaction

 The free-play sandbox provides the opportunity to observe children interacting in a natural way in an open but framed setup.
 As the system can run on a single computer platform it can easily be deployed in the ’wild’, in places where the children naturally interact such as classroom.
 The quantity and thoughtfulness of information logged allows to keep a track of every interaction happening around the game.

-These advantages combined with the openness of the task proposed make this setup a powerful tool to observe and quantify a large spectrum of social behaviours expressed by children when interacting in a natural environment (might be interesting to add a list here).
+These advantages combined with the openness of the task proposed make this setup a powerful tool to observe and quantify a large spectrum of social behaviours expressed by children when interacting in a natural environment.
 The compactness of the system makes it easy to compare data from different locations.

 ###### Child-Robot Interaction {#sec:CRI}